Welcome to GFWC-Battle Ground

 The husband of a vendor, Tom Reid, was the elevator man throughout the day.
 Thanks, Tom!

-One of the newer club members, Marsha Gregor, was among those who were stationed among the crowd to answer questions and give directions,
+One of the newer club members, Marsha, was among those who were stationed among the crowd to answer questions and give directions,

 Shoppers take a break to "sit a spell" at the snack bar area organized by long-time member, Marla.